Coayer/minutePing/README.md

 ## Configuration

-MinutePing uses a JSON configuration file called `config.json`.
+minutePing uses a JSON configuration file called `config.json`.
 For information on each option, refer to the sections below.

 See `sample_config.json` for a starter configuration file.
 Either copy-paste into a new file called `config.json` or rename to `config.json` and fill in the blanks.

 To test the email configuration, set the `send_test_email` option to `true` in the `email` section.
-This will send a test email using the settings from `configuration.json` when MinutePing starts.
-MinutePing's emails may be marked as spam, so refer to your email provider's documentation on whitelisting email addresses.
+This will send a test email using the settings from `configuration.json` when minutePing starts. minutePing's emails may be marked as spam, so refer to your email provider's documentation on whitelisting email addresses.

 ### Configuration file format